Overview of Access Control¶

 Access Control Framework¶

-Snowflake’s approach to access control combines aspects of the following two models:
+Snowflake’s approach to access control combines aspects from both of the following models:

-- Discretionary Access Control (DAC), in which each object has an owner, who can in turn grant access to that object.
+- Discretionary Access Control (DAC): Each object has an owner, who can in turn grant access to that object.

-- Role-based Access Control (RBAC), in which access privileges are assigned to roles, which are in turn assigned to users.
+- Role-based Access Control (RBAC): Access privileges are assigned to roles, which are in turn assigned to users.

 The key concepts to understanding access control in Snowflake are: